An invitation to Alexandrov geometry: CAT(0) spaces: Flag complexes

-Now assume a complex $\spc{S}$ and all its links satisfy the no-triangle condition.
+Now assume that a complex $\spc{S}$ and all its links satisfy the no-triangle condition.
 It follows that $\spc{S}$ includes a 2-simplex for each triangle.
 Applying the same observation for each edge we get that $\spc{S}$ includes a 3-simplex for any complete graph with 4 vertices.
-Repeating this observation for triangles, 4-simplices, 5-simplices and so on we get that $\spc{S}$ is flag. \qeds
+Repeating this observation for triangles, 4-simplices, 5-simplices, and so on, we get that $\spc{S}$ is flag. \qeds

-\parbf{All-right triangulation.} A triangulation of a spherical polyhedral space is called an \emph{all-right triangulation} if each simplex of the triangulation is isometric to a spherical simplex all of whose angles are right.
-Similarly, we say that a simplicial complex is equipped with an \emph{all-right spherical metric} if it is a length metric and each simplex is isometric to a spherical simplex all of whose angles are right.
+\parbf{All-right triangulation.} If each simplex of a triangulation $\tau$ of a spherical polyhedral space $\spc{P}$ is isometric to a spherical simplex with all edges $\tfrac\pi2$, then $\tau$ is called an \emph{all-right triangulation}.
+(Note that such a simplex has all right angles.)
+Similarly, we say that a simplicial complex is equipped with an \emph{all-right spherical metric} if it is a length metric and each simplex is isometric to a spherical simplex with all edges $\tfrac\pi2$.

-Spherical polyhedral $\Cat{}{1}$ spaces glued from of right-angled simplices admit the following characterization discovered by Mikhael Gromov \cite[p.
-122]{gromov:hyp-groups}.
+Spherical polyhedral $\CAT(1)$ spaces glued from right-angled simplices admit the following characterization discovered by Mikhael Gromov \cite[p.~122]{gromov-1987}.

-\begin{thm}{Flag condition} Assume that a spherical polyhedral space $\spc{P}$ admits an all-right triangulation $\tau$.
-Then $\spc{P}$ is a $\Cat{}{1}$ space if and only if $\tau$ is flag. \end{thm}
+\begin{thm}{Flag condition} Assume that a spherical polyhedral space $\spc{P}$ admits an all-right triangulation~$\tau$.
+Then $\spc{P}$ is $\CAT(1)$ if and only if $\tau$ is flag. \end{thm}

-\parit{Proof; ``Only-if'' part.} Assume there are three vertices $v^1,v^2$ and $v^3$ of $\tau$ that are pairwise joined by edges but do not span a simplex.
+\parit{Proof; only-if part.} Assume there are three vertices $v_1$, $v_2$, and $v_3$ of $\tau$ that are pairwise joined by edges but do not span a triangle.
 Note that in this case